3200P Academic Standing (Procedures)

 Level 3: Academic Credit Restriction

-• Mandatory meetings with an academic advisor or counselor.
+• Mandatory meetings with an academic advisor or other support staff.

 • Development of an education plan.